markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 - Balance workloads across agents to reduce operational overload.
 - Monitor workload alongside renewal conversion KPIs.
 - Regularly review conversion performance after operational changes to measure business impact.

 ---

+# Key Business Impact

+- 📉 Renewal conversion declined by 33 percentage points, from 82% in 2025 to 49% in 2026.
+- 📈 Average agent workload increased by approximately 71%, from 27.41 to 46.84 policies per agent.
+- 📊 The findings suggest that higher workloads were associated with lower renewal conversion performance.
+- 🎯 The dashboard enables managers to monitor renewal conversion, agent workload, and operational KPIs to evaluate future process changes       and support data-driven decision-making.

+---